-- Drugs for symptom control and pain relief. - Short-term respite care.
+- Drugs for symptom control and pain relief

+- Short-term respite care

+- Home care

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Care N' Care Choice Premium (PPO).
+When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Southwestern Health Select (HMO).

-You pay nothing for hospice care from a Medicarecertified hospice program.
+You pay nothing for hospice care from a Medicare-certified hospice program.
 You may have to pay part of the cost for drugs and respite care.